-Ensure new commercial, industrial, and publicly funded construction is built to maximize energy efficiency - The steps to address this action include ensuring that all Cape communities have adopted the stretch building code and that towns are supporting best building practices in town codes and regulations to ensure energy efficiency measures and audits become the norm.
-Towns can also establish new procurement rules to specify low energy demand buildings and solar readiness in municipal structures.
-Retrofit existing commercial, industrial, municipal, and other public buildings - Energy audits are an important first step to addressing energy efficiency and conservation, and in many cases may be free through Mass Save®.
-Smart temperature controls, weatherization, insulation, retrocommissioning of HVAC systems, and other system upgrades will also improve energy conservation.
-Expand solar incentive programs such as Solarize Our Town to all Cape communities - Towns and others can take steps to promote the Energize Cape & Islands effort, which will help to subsidize and promote the installation of solar on public and private buildings, as well as develop solar PV systems on town buildings, over parking lots, and on appropriately sited town owned land.
-Residential: Retrofit existing residential buildings/ houses - With over 163,000 existing residential structures Cape-wide (2019 American Community Survey), homeowners will need to be supported and encouraged to retrofit their homes.
+Ensure new commercial, industrial, and publicly funded construction is built to minimize greenhouse gas emissions and maximize energy efficiency - The steps to address this action include ensuring that all Cape communities have adopted the stretch building code and that towns are supporting best building practices in town codes and regulations to ensure energy efficiency measures and assessments become the norm.
+Towns can also establish new procurement rules to specify low energy demand buildings and solar readiness in municipal structures. - Retrofit existing commercial, industrial, municipal, and other public buildings - Energy assessments are an important first step to implementing energy efficiency and conservation.
+The Cape Light Compact provides no-cost energy assessments to residents and businesses.
+Smart temperature controls, weatherization, insulation, retro-commissioning of HVAC systems, and other system upgrades will also reduce energy consumption. - Expand solar incentive programs such as Solarize Our Town to all Cape communities - Towns and others can take steps to promote the Energize Cape & Islands effort, which will help to subsidize and promote the installation of solar on public and private buildings, as well as develop solar PV systems on town buildings, over parking lots, and on appropriately sited town owned land.
+Residential:

+Retrofit existing residential buildings/ houses - With over 163,000 existing housing units Cape-wide (2019 American Community Survey), homeowners will need to be supported and encouraged to retrofit their homes.
 Steps to achieve this action include taking advantage of incentives and rebates through Mass Save® to weatherize and improve the energy efficiency of buildings.
 Homeowners will also need to replace aging oil, propane, and gas energy systems with electric ground and air source heat pumps (while the exact costs depend on the specific home, an analysis by ERG shows that generally cost savings can be realized by replacing existing systems well before they fail).
 The rate of home energy conversions to electric also needs to increase in order to achieve the state's goals to reduce emissions.
 With much of the Cape's older buildings having historic value or contributing to the region's character, steps to address the unique considerations of weatherizing and electrifying historic homes, as well as engaging historic district commissions about ways to incorporate renewable energy installations are needed to address concerns.
-Support energy and efficiency data collection for homebuyers - Several different approaches are needed to encourage and support homeowners' transition to lower emissions within the home.
-Businesses can carry and promote the use of climate friendly building products, whether recycled or with fewer manufacturing emissions.
-Municipalities and others can promote home energy audits, and establish systems for tracking home energy audits and energy retrofits to aid homebuyers in making smart home choices and further incentivize weatherization and electrification.
-Similarly, the real estate community can incorporate home energy and efficiency data into real estate listing services.
-Ensure new residential construction is built to maximize efficiency - While existing homes require weatherization and HVAC upgrades, many steps are needed to support improvements in new construction.
-There are many building certification programs that can be used to maximize efficiency and take advantage of solar gain and shade; architects, builders, contractors and building code enforcement officials may all benefit from training to understand and apply these programs.
+Encourage and support transition to lower emissions by homeowners - Municipalities and others can promote home energy assessments, and establish systems for tracking home energy assessments and energy retrofits to aid homebuyers in making smart home choices and further incentivize weatherization and electrification.
+Similarly, the real estate community can incorporate additional home energy and efficiency data into real estate listing services.
+Ensure new residential construction is built to minimize greenhouse gas emissions and maximize energy efficiency - While existing homes require weatherization and HVAC upgrades, many steps are needed to support improvements in new construction.
+There are many certification programs that can be used to reduce greenhouse gas emissions and maximize efficiency.
+Builders, contractors, architects, and building code enforcement officials may all benefit from training to understand and apply programs such as those that take advantage of solar gain and shade, and opportunities to implement efficient electric heat pumps.
 Changes to the stretch code that accompany Green Communities designation will also help ensure that new construction is built to maximize efficiency while providing flexibility in how buildings meet efficiency requirements.
 Towns may also consider limiting single family home building size which would address both energy use as well as community character interests.